pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 As we saw in :doc:`Part 1 </topics/tutorial/part1>`, we can
-use the library's ``Application`` class combined with event-sourced aggregates to define event-sourced applications.
+use the library's ``Application`` class to define event-sourced applications.

 For example, the ``Universe`` application class, defined below, has a command method ``create_world()`` that creates and saves a new aggregate.
 It has a command method ``make_it_so()`` that retrieves a previously saved